fff7d1bc/better-initramfs/README.rst

 .. contents:: Table of Contents

-What can it be useful for?
+How can it be useful?
 ==========================
 - Debug your brand-new kernel.
 For example, you got kernel panic unable to mount rootfs and you really don't know where the problem is, missing filesystems support in kernel or maybe missing support for your SCSI/SATA/whatever or your 2nd sata controller driver started before 1st and your 'sda' is 'sdb'.
 Really, initramfs sh is very useful.
-You can check dmesg, you can check /dev for devices and try manual mount rootfs to get error.
+You can check dmesg, you can check /dev for devices and try to mount rootfs manually to get the error.
 - Luks encrypted rootfs.
 - LVM-based rootfs,
 - System rescue tool.